-The Five Year Plan has been developed using the evidence base of the Joint Strategic Needs Assessment.
+The Five Year Plan has been developed using an evidence base which includes information and data in the Joint Strategic Needs Assessment.

 3b.
 Council's Five Year Plan Outcomes

 The review of the Five Year Plan refreshes the priorities to achieve the key outcomes for Slough: